 Transit Cooperative Research Program| Labor-Management Partnerships for Public Transportation

 The Transit Cooperative Research Program promotes labor-management partnerships between public transportation management and labor union leaders.
 They produce resources and tools to establish, manage, and improve labor-management partnerships in transit.
 These resources may also be useful in other industries' workplaces.

 U.S. Department of Labor links:

-- The Department of Labor's Office of Labor-Management Standards (OLMS) has initiated a new program, the Advancing Labor-Management Partnerships (AMP) program, which highlights examples and demonstrates the importance of employers and employees working collaboratively to address complex organizational issues.
+- The Labor-Management Partnership Program (LMPP) is an OLMS initiative that highlights examples and demonstrates the importance of employers and employees working collaboratively to address complex organizational issues.

 - Unions in workplaces make a positive difference for worker safety; those workplaces are less likely to have an OSHA violation compared to nonunionized workplaces —Learn more about the the connection between unions and worker safety.

 - Read how labor and management work together in the transit industry through the Joint Workforce Investment, Santa Clara Valley, Calif.

 - Ingeteam and IBEW Local 2150 are working together in Milwaukee, Wisconsin to advance the clean energy transition.